earthly/website/blog/_posts/2023-04-07-write-better-tutorials.md

     Learn how to write effective technical tutorials by providing context, being patient, and running code.
 This article explores the common pitfalls of tutorial writing and offers advice on how to improve your tutorials.
 last_modified_at: 2023-07-19
 ---
-**This article provides guidance on crafting programming tutorials.
-Earthly's blog offers insights that can enhance both your writing and coding examples.
+**This article discusses enhancing CI/CD tutorials.
+Earthly simplifies build automation with its straightforward tools.
 [Check it out](/).**

 We've been running the Earthly blog for [over a year](/blog/write-for-us-anniversary) now, and in that time we've worked with dozens of talented writers on nearly a hundred programming tutorials.